laravel/laravel/laravel/documentation/session/config.md

 To use a different database connection for your sessions.

-First, choise which connection you want to use; or create one.
+First, choose which connection you want to use; or create one.

 This is done in [configure database connections](/docs/database/config)